You already know how painful varicose veins can be. Your legs swell, discolor, and feel like bags of sand by the end of the day.

 Is there a foot varicose veins treatment?

 Radiofrequency ablation, venaseal, or endovenous laser ablation treat varicose veins in the feet.
-Consult your vein doctor to determine the best treatment.
+Consult your vein doctor to determine one of the best treatment.

 Can sore varicose veins during pregnancy be treated?